RedMadRobot/figma-export/Examples/README.md

 1. Open `Example/fastlane/.env` file.
 2. Change FIGMA_PERSONAL_TOKEN to your personal Figma token.
 3. Go to `Example` folder.
-4. Run the following command in Termanal to install cocoapods and fastlane: `bundle install`
+4. Run the following command in Terminal to install CocoaPods and Fastlane: `bundle install`
-5. Run the following command in Termanal to install figma-export: `bundle exec pod install`
+5. Run the following command in Terminal to install figma-export: `bundle exec pod install`

 **How to export resources from figma**
 * To export colors run: `bundle exec fastlane export_colors`